mmmmaja/starfishDetection/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

-s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests. s194242 worked on the profiling, logging and the evaluate scripts.
+s247157 set up dvc, added project commands, wrote the train dockerfile, ran the hyperparameter sweep, ran models in the cloud, set up a cloud build trigger, and contributed to unit and load testing, continuous integration, and API deployment. s250797 did training script structure, hydra config files and wandb logging s195398 did work did pre-commit hooks, ONNX and made a few API tests. s194242 worked on the profiling, logging and the evaluate scripts.